Crystal Springs

 Accommodations:

 The Crystal Springs Campgrounds offers RV and tent camping, most with electricity.
 Crystal Springs Resort offers lodging, marina, restaurant, and other services.
+Likewise, there are lodging and campground facilities at Brady Mountain Resort.
 Some services are seasonal, so be sure to check with the resort for details.